Saturday, July 2, 2022

 After marrying and starting a family, I took my children to the library to read and check out books and continued the tradition with my granddaughter.

 Today, I still read mysteries but mostly books that my author friends, and peers have written.
 I love diverse characters and the distinctive places they visit.
-As a cozy mystery author of a dozen short fiction and novella books, I am fortunate to have my work published alongside many great mystery writers.
+As a cozy mystery author of over a dozen short fiction and novella books, I am fortunate to have my work published alongside many great mystery writers.
 I also have the great opportunity to critique and edit books for fellow authors, which gives me great pride to review their books.

 What books influenced you?